Mughal–Portuguese conflicts: Luso-Mughal War 1613-1615

 In November 1614, Jahangir escalated the conflict as he ordered the imperial forces to besiege several colonies and ports of the Portuguese, including Daman.
 Facing with this development, the Portuguese tried to negotiate peace by compensation for the Emperor for the goods and ships they had seized.
 However, Jahangir out right rejected the offer, as he declared that all of the realm will be no longer subjected to the Portuguese.
 The Emperor followed this by expelling all the Portuguese from the imperial court and imprison two Jesuits.
 Due to this conflict, all the trading activities of the Portuguese in India ceased to exist, while the English gained favor in the court of Mughal.
 The territory of Daman was invaded by a Mughal detachment from Surat and in mid 1614 they clashed with reinforcements dispatched from Goa under the command of Luiz de Brito, who forced the Mughals to withdraw.
 The city of Bharuch was then sacked and the surrounding region pillaged by the forces of Brito.
 Portuguese trade with the Mughal Empire ceased during the conflict, providing the English East India Company with an unexpected windfall.

 By mid-1615, the Portuguese, overwhelmed by sustained Mughal pressure and unable to secure reinforcements, surrendered, releasing the Rahimi’s passengers and cargo and accepting Mughal trade terms.
 This resounding victory solidified Mughal authority along the Gujarat coast, diminished Portuguese regional influence, and set a precedent for asserting Mughal dominance in dealings with European powers.
 The Jesuit church in Agra was closed.

 Viceroy of India Dom Jerónimo de Azevedo.

 the Portuguese Viceroy of India Dom Jerónimo de Azevedo compensated the Mughals and reestablished bilateral relations.
+Azevedo then sent Jerónimo Xavier, grandnephew of Jesuit missionary Francis Xavier to negotiate peace.
+However, the Portuguese envoy was unable to extract promise from Jahangir to expel the English and the Dutch from India due to the emperor being so impressed by the outcome of the two english victories against the Portuguese in naval battle in Surat in 1614 and 1615, and also probably because Jahangir started to favor Thomas Roe, the English envoy at the Mughal court.

+Mughal-Arakan conflict 1614-1616 and 1666

+Between 1614-1616, Mughal Subahdar of Bengal Qasim Khan Chishti faced a combined attack of Arakanese and Portuguese forces.
+Because of a rift between these forces, Qasim Khan managed to thwart the expedition.

+On 27 January 1666 AD, the allied forces of the Portuguese Empire and Arakan Kingdom of Mrauk U were defeated by the Mughal forces under the command of Buzurg Umed Khan, the son of Mughal Subedar Shaista Khan.